thesbx/wpengine-cli/README.md

-# Grafik WP Engine CLI Interface | Early Access
+# Grafik WP Engine CLI | Early Access

 This tool is still in development, feel free to fork and extend for your own needs.
 I plan on adding complete functionality to interface with the WP Engine API.
 Once that is complete I will extend the functionality.